 Labels, Signage and User Friendliness

-As tempting as it may be to crack a whip on your pickers, it probably won’t get them to move any faster to and from the fulfillment station.
+As tempting as it may be to crack a whip on your pickers while making howling noises, it probably won’t get them to move any faster to and from the fulfillment station.
 My guess is, the holdup lies somewhere within the shelves and the labeling of your products.
 Are all the products clearly marked?
 Have you used separate bins for each product to eliminate any guesswork when picking?
 As a rule of thumb, if it has a SKU, it should have its own bin.
 Believe it or not an estimated 60% of a pickers time is spent walking around the warehouse, between the actual picking of products.
 Often referred to as dead time, you’ll want to minimize this to it’s lowest possible figure by ensuring that all products are clearly labeled.

 Evaluate Your Inventory Picking Process

 Depending on the size of your warehouse, choosing the right pick process will depend on any number of factors like size of your warehouse or number of orders processed within a given time frame.
 For obvious reasons, single order picking isn’t the best choice for high volume warehouses, however there may be some less obvious reasons why your pick process isn’t the best one.
 Take a look at the different types below to decide if yours could be altered or changed altogether to make up for some inefficiencies that are costing you money.

 While your pick process may have room for improvement, general set up of the warehouse can also factor into inefficiencies.
 Does it make sense to keep like products in the same zones or separate them out?
 Using your inventory management system, print out a list of your products.
 Then group them into categories that make sense according to the following: